ExaDev/b-scan/README.md

 ## Usage

 1. **Launch the app** and ensure NFC is enabled on your device
-2. **Hold your phone** near the RFID tag on a Bambu Lab filament spool
+2. **Hold your phone** near the RFID tag on a Bambu Lab filament reel
 3. **Wait 2-3 seconds** for the tag to be read completely
 4. **View the results** displaying all filament specifications and properties